shivance/shivance.github.io/_pages/about.md

 I am currently interning at [BNY Mellon](https://www.bnymellon.com) as a Data Scientist, where I am working on Deposit Models, Balancesheet forecasting, and Optimization problems.
 Previously, I used to  work in Risk and Fraud Detection team at [Amazon Pay](https://pay.amazon.com/).
 As an intern there, I developed a software for detecting abusive cashbacks on real-time transactions, from scratch.

-I've learned Data Science from Kaggle, where I am[Master](https://kaggle.com/shivanshuman/) in ranking tiers, where I mainly publish Notebooks on topics of my interests.
+I've learned Data Science from Kaggle, where I am [Master](https://kaggle.com/shivanshuman/) in ranking tiers, where I mainly publish Notebooks on topics of my interests.
 I also am an active in discussions forums there.

 Feel free to reach me out on Linkedin or Twitter!